6 Tips for an Easier Colonoscopy Prep

 If the doctor finds a colon polyp, he or she removes it before it has a chance to turn into cancer.
 Colonoscopies are so effective at preventing colorectal cancer that some people only need to have one every 10 years.

-To prepare, or “prep,” for a colonoscopy, you have to empty your bowels so the doctor can clearly see the inside of the colon.
-The day before the colonoscopy, you take a special laxative and drink a large volume (up to 4 liters) of liquids to help you empty your bowels.
-You also need to stick to a clear liquid diet to keep your bowels free of waste.
+To prepare, or "prep", for a colonoscopy, your bowels need to be cleared so your doctor can get a clear view of the colon.
+The day before the procedure, you'll take a prescribed laxative and drink a large amount of fluids—sometimes up to 4 liters—to help empty your bowels.
+You'll also need to follow a clear liquid diet to keep the colon free of waste.

 Why is colonoscopy prep so important?